Fluctuations in Mean-Field Ising models: Introduction

-\end{small} and $W$ is as in Lemma \ref{lem:cw_known}. \end{theorem} \begin{remark} Using these results, in section \ref{sec:exmp} we will show that for any sequence of well connected $d_N$ regular graphs the fluctuation of $\oms$ is universal in $\Theta_1\cup \Theta_2$ if $d_N\gg \sqrt{N}$ , and in $\Theta_3$ if $d_N\gg \sqrt{N}\log N$.
-We now give an example to show that the above conditions are actually necessary (up to $\log$ factor in the critical regime), which suggests that the convergence rates obtained in this paper are tight.
+\begin{remark} Using these results, in section \ref{sec:exmp} we will show that for any sequence of $d_N$ regular graphs satisfying the spectral gap condition (see~\eqref{eq:well_connect}), the fluctuation of $\oms$ is universal in $\Theta_1\cup \Theta_2$ if $d_N\gg \sqrt{N}$ , and in $\Theta_3$ if $d_N\gg \sqrt{N}\log N$.
+We now give an example to show that the above conditions are actually tight (up to $\log$ factor in the critical regime).
 The proof of this example will appear in an upcoming draft \cite{Manuel2020}. \end{remark}

 \begin{example} Let $G_N$ denote the line graph of the complete graph $K_n$, so that $N={n\choose 2}=\frac{n^2}{2}(1+o(1))$.
 This is a regular graph with degree $d_N=2(n-2)=2\sqrt{2N}(1+o(1))$, and its top two eigenvalues are $\lambda_1(G_N)=2(n-2)$ and $\lambda_2(G_N)=n-2$ (see \cite[Lemma 2]{Chuang2009}).
 It follows that $A_N=\frac{1}{d_N}G_N$ does satisfy \eqref{eq:well_connect}, and